-Research Development & Support (RDS) is comprised of three functional teams which directly report into Tim McIntyre-Bhatty, Deputy Vice-Chancellor.
-You can access a structure diagram of RDS here
+Research Development & Support (RDS) is comprised of three functional teams.
+You can access a structure diagram of RDS here.

 Contact details and information about staff in the three functional teams can be found on the following pages:

-RDS is led by Julie Northam and is based on the 4th floor of Melbury House (Lansdowne).
+RDS is led by Julie Northam, Head of RDS, and is based on the 8th floor of Studland House (Lansdowne).

 Head of Research Development & Support

 I lead Research Development & Support at Bournemouth University.
 This includes contributing to and operationalising the research and knowledge exchange strategy, enriching our research culture, leading preparations for the REF and overseeing research system development.
 I am a member of the University Leadership Team, Senate, the University RKE Committee and all its sub-committees.
 Prior to working in RDS I worked in one of the Schools as a Finance and Resources Manager, and prior to working at BU I worked at Southampton Solent University.
 I am an external peer reviewer for Vitae for the EC HR Excellence in Research Award.
 I have a first degree in sociology and a masters in human resource management, and am currently pursuing a PhD.
 My favourite place is California, and I enjoy reading, walking, going on amazing holidays, and playing with my children.

 Dr Rebecca Edwards